 - Weleda Salt Toothpaste

 - Seventh Generation Free & Clear Baby Wipes

 I'm not a professional photographer, but I love photography and am willing to invest in good equipment.
 I own a Nikon D7100, which is at the higher end of the crop sensor cameras.
 That means the sensor is smaller than a 35mm film frame.
 Trust me, I would love to get a camera with a full frame sensor but the price jumps quite a bit and since I don't have to pay the bills with my photography, the Nikon D7100 is still a fantastic option.

 Outdoor photographer, Daniel Wildey, told me that if I want to improve the quality of my images the place to invest was in what he termed "good quality glass."
 Those of us who aren't professional outdoor photographers would call it a lens.
 He highly recommended the AF-S NIKKOR 24-70mm F2.8G ED lens, because it offers a wide range of flexibility.
 He also recommended a wide angle to go along with it, and he suggested the Sigma 10-20mm F4-5.6 EX DC lens.

 He didn't steer me wrong.
 Both lenses performed amazingly.
 The one thing I wish I would have brought was a good telephoto lens that offered better zoom capabilities for wildlife.
 But when it comes to panoramic images and shots of your buddies, the NIKKOR and the SIGMA were perfect.

-If you're looking for more information about an upcoming adventure you're planning for Denali National Park and Preserve, be sure to read the following:
+More Information About Denali National Park and Preserve If you're looking for more information about an upcoming adventure you're planning for Denali National Park and Preserve, be sure to read the following: